Application Instructions for First-Year Candidates

 - School Report and Counselor Recommendation.
 These should be submitted by the student’s counselor.
 Applicants are not disadvantaged in the admissions process if they attend a large high school, and the counselor is not able to provide a highly personalized recommendation.
 This is one aspect of our holistic admissions review, and we do not expect every student to provide a detailed counselor recommendation.

 - Official Transcript(s) of High School Record to Date.
-Candidates must submit a transcript or transcripts of all academic work through the junior year and, as soon as grades are available, a transcript complete through the first semester or trimester of the senior year.
+Official transcripts of all academic work through the junior year and, as soon as grades are available, a transcript complete through the first semester or trimester of the senior year must be submitted by the applicant’s counselor or other school official.
 Each transcript should include an interpretation of the grading system and a clear designation of honors, International Baccalaureate or Advanced Placement courses.
 If transcripts are not in English, the applicant will need to provide official English translations.
 Transcripts for any college courses taken in high school may be required upon admission if these courses and grades are not on the high school transcript.
 Admission offers are made with the provision that the applicant’s academic performance continues to be as strong after the offer of admission as it was upon admission.
 A final transcript confirming graduation and good standing at the conclusion of the school year is required for enrollment.

 Title IV Compliance Statement: The Pomona College Office of Admissions will confirm all final transcripts arrive from a high school with a CEEB code, as well as the high school seal and/or signature.
 If a final transcript arrives from a high school that lacks a CEEB code or seal/signature, the Office of Admissions will investigate to confirm that the school is recognized by the relevant state Department of Education or home school association.
 In some cases the Office of Admissions may request a copy of the student’s diploma, GED certificate or homeschooling certificate the summer prior to enrollment in order to comply with Federal Student Aid regulations.